Michael-DaSilva/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 **Deliverables**

-In the folder logs/task5 you can find all file for this delivery.
+In the folder logs/task5 you can find all files for this delivery.

 **Part 1:**
 haproxy_cfg1.txt → After ha started